Study Chess

 Dense conceptual material (philosophy, theory)

-The slow pace lets you think through harder questions without time pressure.
+The slow pace lets you think through harder questions without a clock.

 Math proofs & higher-order reasoning